QuestCode/thema-2.1-slm/ICC/Cultural research/Cultural research.md

 ##### Tips for Dutch people
 1. Key tip here is to keep in mind that __not all__ Lithuanian companies will adhere to such a strict hierarchy, but to know that __if__ they do.
 Try to figure out your place in the meeting and do not be offended if a highly-ranked person in the company speaks to you less often (or not at all).

+#### Tips for Lithuanian people
+1. If Dutch people might seem offended when someone higher-up in the hierarchy does not talk to them as much, try explaining that this is not personal and mostly habitual and ritualistic.

 ---